canonical/subiquity/doc/howto/autoinstall-quickstart-s390x.rst

-.. _autoinstall-quick-start-s390x:
+.. _autoinstall_quick_start_s390x:

 Autoinstall quick start for s390x
 =================================

 This guide provides instructions on how to use autoinstall with a current version of Ubuntu for the s390x architecture in a virtual machine (VM) on your computer.

 For older Ubuntu releases, substitute the version in the name of the ISO image.
 The instructions should otherwise be the same.
-See :ref:`<autoinstall-quick-start>` for instructions on installing on the amd64 architecture.
+See :ref:`Autoinstall quick start<autoinstall_quick_start>` for instructions on installing on the amd64 architecture.

 Download the ISO
 ----------------